wzrain/MIT-6.828/notes/labs/lab5.md

 After the handler returns the file system sends the return code of the handler back to the user environment.
 If it's an open operation it will also send a page of the new file descriptor of the open file (`open()` in `lib/file.c` calls `fsipc()` with a nonnull `dstva`).
 ### Exercise 6
 This is similar to `serve_read()` and `devfile_read()`. `serve_write()` finds the corresponding `OpenFile` structure and write to the file with `req_n` as the number bytes to write and `req_buf` as the content to write.
 Update the offset as well. `devfile_write()` sets the global `fsipcbuf`.
 The `buf` pointer should be `memmove`d into the `req_buf`.

+# Spawning Processes
+`spawn` creates a new environment, loads a program image from the file system and then starts the child environment to run this program.
+The parent continues running independently of the child.
+This is like a `fork()` immediately followed by `exec()` in the child.
+The `spawn` is easier to implement in user space than `exec` (?).
+### Exercise 7
+Use `user_mem_assert()` to check whether the input `tf` is valid.
+Get the corresponding environment with `envid2env()`.
+The `FL_IF` bit in `tf_eflags` should be set. `FL_IOPL` should be set to 0.
+The CPL is represented by RPL in the segment selector, which means we need to set `tf_cs`'s RPL to 3 (?).

+## Sharing library state across fork and spawn
+The file descriptor can also emcompass pipes and console I/O. Here we use `struct Dev` with pointers to functions to represent the device type. `lib/fd.c` provides general interfaces on top of this.
+Each `struct Fd` indicates the device type and the general functions dispatch operations to device-specific functions. \
+`lib/fd.c` also has a file descriptor table region in each application environment's address (?), starting at `FDTABLE` (`0xd0000000`).
+This area reserves a page for each file descriptor (up to 32 (`MAXFD`)) the application can open at once (The `opentab` in `fs/serv.c` stores up to 1024 (`MAXOPEN`) `OpenFile` structures for open files in the file system). \
+If we want to share file descriptor state across `fork()` and `spawn()`, but the file descriptor is in user memory.
+So `fork()` will copy the state when it's written rather than share.
+This means environments won't be able to seek in files they didn't open themselves and pipes won't work across a fork (?).
+The `spawn` will leave behind the memory.
+The spawned environment starts with no open file descriptors. \
+We define `PTE_SHARE` bit (`0x400`), which is one of the `PTE_SYSCALL` bits.
+If this bit is set, then the page table entry will be directly copied in both `fork()` and `spawn()`, which means we share the same page.
+### Exercise 8
+In `lib/fork.c` we add `PTE_SHARE` check and just simply copy the whole page with the `PTE_SYSCALL` bits.
+In `lib/spawn.c` we go through the entire user space the copy every page table entry that has `PTE_SHARE` set.